roemvaar/cs_notes/docs/algorithms/dfs.md

 Depth-First Search (DFS) is a tree and graph traversal algorithm.
 DFS visit the nodes in the three or graphs.

-A DFS follows one branch of the tree down as many levels as possible until the target node is found or the end is reached.
+A DFS follows one tree branch down as many levels as possible until the target node is found or the end is reached.

 When the search can't go down any further, it is continued at the the nearest ancestor with unexplored children.